 Th...is is the point where you can season the mushrooms if you wish.
 I often deglaze the pan with a little wine or dry sherry.
 Depending on how I'm using the mushrooms, I might add minced garlic or a pinch of dried or fresh thyme.
 If I'm dividing the mushrooms for use in two dishes, I remove the half I'm saving for later and then season only what I'm using immediately.Continue to 5 of 5 below.

 Ready to use.

 Once cooked, the mushrooms are ready to use in recipes.
-If you're not using all of them right away, let them cool and refrigerate for up to five days (although they never last that long in our kitchen).
+If you're not using all of them right away, let them cool and refrigerate for up to five days.
 I've found that if I have a batch of mushrooms in the fridge, there's almost no end of ways to use them.
 Try them: